2015 WSGA Amateur Championship and (new) Mid Amateur Championship

-The Directors of the Women’s Southern Golf Association, organized in 1911, will celebrate the playing of its 100th Amateur Championship in June, 2015.
-To celebrate this 100th Amateur, the WSGA is excited to announce the addition of a Mid-Amateur Division to its Amateur.
-This Mid-Amateur Division will be a true “Championship” played concurrently with the Amateur Championship.
+The Women’s Southern Golf Association, organized in 1911, will celebrate the playing of its 100th Amateur Championship in June, 2015.
+To celebrate this 100th Amateur, the WSGA is excited to announce the addition of a Mid-Amateur Championship to its Amateur Championship.
+This Mid-Amateur Tournament will be a true “Championship” played concurrently with the Amateur Championship.

-WSGA President Linda Carter felt the 100th playing of the Southern Amateur in 2015 was the perfect time to unveil this new division.
+WSGA President Linda Carter felt the 100th playing of the Southern Amateur in 2015 was the perfect time to unveil this new Championship.
 WSGA history has many Mid-Amateurs who have won the Southern title.
-This addition will not prohibit the players age 25 and over from entering the Amateur Division; they will have a choice of which division to compete.
-However, all players under the age of 25 must compete in the Amateur Division.
-Yardages for the Mid-Amateur Division are proposed to be set between 5,600 – 5,800 yards while the Amateur yardages will be comparable to collegiate yardages.
+This addition will not prohibit the players age 25 and over from entering the Amateur Tournament; they will have a choice of which championship to enter.
+However, all players under the age of 25 must compete in the Amateur Tournament.
+Yardages for the Mid-Amateur are proposed to be set between 5,600 – 5,800 yards while the Amateur yardages will be comparable to collegiate yardages.
 The combined fields will be set at 96 players with 48 in each championship.
 Both championships play a qualifying round to determine flights and then players compete in a match play format within their flights.

 The founders of the Women’s Southern Golf Association in 1911 wanted to give women of the South a place to showcase their competitive golf skills, so the Amateur Championship was organized.
 In 1986 the WSGA added a Senior Championship for ladies age 50 and over.
 This Mid Amateur addition continues that tradition as the WSGA designs a new “Mid-Amateur Trophy” to showcase women who prefer a shorter course but still want elite competition.